CPardi/doctranMenu/README.md

 ## Basic Usage

 The project consists of a LESS stylesheet and a JavaScript.
 However, the minified JavaScript and the compiled LESS should be used.
-To do this simply place [doctranmenu.min.js](doctranmenu.min.js) and [doctranmenu.css](doctranmenu.css) into you folder where your HTML resides and include the following lines in your HTML document:
+To do this simply place [doctranmenu.min.js](doctranmenu.min.js), [doctranmenu.css](doctranmenu.css) and the [img](img) folder into the folder where your HTML resides and include the following lines in your HTML document:

 ```html
 <link rel="stylesheet" type="text/css" href="doctranmenu.css"/>